 Once your survey is ready, you’ll get a link to share it on your website, in your emails, in live chat, through SMS—anywhere you can embed a link.

 Alternatively, you can also build your own survey from scratch and customize it to your own audience and the type of feedback you want to collect.
 Whichever you choose, Survicate will help you create and send out your survey in a matter of minutes.
-And, with the freemium plan, you get unlimited responses and survey features, so there is no excuse not to give it a go!
-Sign up for your free plan today!
+And, with the 10-day free trial, you get acess to all Business plan features, so there is no excuse not to give it a go!
+Sign up for your free trial today!